We sat down with Ed LaHood, CEO at Thyng, LLC, to discuss 3D Medical Imaging and other exciting things coming to the MedReality platform.

 Yes.
 We have over the years.
-We’ve raised a couple of rounds of venture funding, and we’re actually, probably gonna be raising another round maybe later this year, but what we’re doing is…yes.
+We’ve raised a couple of rounds of venture funding, and we’re actually, probably going to be raising another round maybe later this year, but what we’re doing is…yes.
 So, we’re privately held, venture-funded, and we’ve got some great investors we love working with.
 Yes.

 And what is next?
 Are there specific areas that you will focus on when it comes to the modeling?

 So, you can visualize the 3D models, as we talked about, on a web browser.
 You can visualize the model on an iPhone, Android, HoloLens, or Oculus.
-So, the MedReality platform is really great because it allowed for one model to be distributed across any platform anywhere globally and visualized, on the web with 3D visualization, and oculus, with VR, or in a HoloLens with AR and or on an iPhone with AR.
+So, the MedReality platform is great because it allows one model to be distributed across any platform globally and visualized, on the web with 3D visualization, and oculus, with VR, or in a HoloLens or on an iPhone with AR.
 So, all of those things are available as a result of the MedReality platform.

 Well, this is a platform as a service play?

 And what about security?
-Because that’s obviously a genuine concern.
+Because that’s a genuine concern.

 This is personal data, private healthcare data, and that’s one of the big things also.
-That’s a focus of ours; creating all of this technology within a HIPAA compliant, secure environment because, obviously, we’re working with data originating from patients.
+That’s our focus; creating all of this technology within a HIPAA compliant, secure environment because we’re working with data originating from patients.
 So, it may just be a patient’s heart.
 You really may not be personally identifiable information associated with that heart, per se, associated with.
 It could be identifiable.
-So, obviously, everything we’re doing…there’s a huge focus on security and HIPAA compliance.
+So, everything we’re doing… there’s a huge focus on security and HIPAA compliance.

 All that good stuff, and then what are the expectations?
 As far as where will you go from here?